joemalott/SQLitePress/readme.md

 SQLitepress is the answer to the question “How quickly can I get a local instance of WordPress up and running?”

 The answer, about one minute.

+SQLitepress utilizes the plugin "SQLite Integration" By Kojima Toshiyasu.
+Huge thanks to his work to make this implementation possible.

+## To get started

 Clone the repository:

 `git clone http://github.com/joemalott/sqlitepress your-project-name`